This continues the Organomic Thesis.

 So if the means to our collective ends can be represented by this Spectrum of Value – the What? of worth – we have yet one important variable to clarify.

 What exactly are we going to do?

-Under this restricted currency we often scrap for every dollar, pressed to be the cheapest in order to survive.
-Organomics demonstrates that this allegiance to money is not only unjust and avoidable but unscientific – a wishful mysticism – and truly counter-productive to both micro and macro, a great mechanical terror robbing us all, individually and collectively, rich and poor, of our real Earthly inheritance.
-For money in itself we are depleting our resources, poisoning our ecosystems, privatizing infrastructure, and spending the productive years of our lives.
-We plan the obsolescence of our products before we buy them, in service of a relativist medium of exchange that is poorly understood, often parasitic and universally desired.
+Under this restricted currency we scrap for every dollar, pressed to compete in all things, to be the cheapest in order to survive.
+Organomics demonstrates that this allegiance to scarce money is not only unjust and avoidable but unscientific – a wishful mysticism – and truly counter-productive, a mechanical terror robbing us all, rich and poor, of our living inheritance.
+For profit in itself we are depleting irreplaceable resources, poisoning ecosystems, privatizing infrastructure, and losing the productive years of our lives.
+We plan the obsolescence of our products before we buy them, in service of a relativist medium that is poorly understood, often parasitic and yet universally desired.

-The moneyed vine winds in – you’ll find the fingers of the machine – in the arts and sciences like anywhere else.
+The moneyed vine winds in – you’ll find the fingers of this simple machine – in the arts and sciences like anywhere else.
 Without funding their programs evaporate.
 Our best athletes are rewarded in money.
 Heart transplants take a back seat to the exchange.
 Mechanically we pillage, before we even know it blazing through our resources in the name of consumption – destroying forests, leveling mountains and potentially nearing the ends of our real oil stores.
-An economy is only considered healthy by macroeconomic theory if it is endless, fueling linear growth, and full of constant labor – productive or not.
-The more we are involved in normal economic activity, the more we consume.
+An economy is only healthy by macroeconomic theory if it is fueling growth, full of constant consumption – jacking up the GDP, productive or not.
+The more we are involved in normal economic activity, the more we use.
 Single use plastics and disposable diapers are but the foam in the rapids of our burning rivers of oil.

 A storm is coming, and unequivocally, that storm is us.

 We are addicted to it, but it is no straight-forward chemical dependency.
 We’re addicted to the stuff of life.